 As you’ll recall, come Day 5 we were due to transfer from Tel Aviv to Ein Gedi for the weekend… but we’d had to make a hasty change to our plans for transit, thanks to the Shabbat.
 We had sojourned across the city to the airport – risking life and limb – to rent a car for a Dead Sea road trip (given the lack of public transport options).
-We went through rentalcars.com and had a terrific experience – it was the best possible rate, incredible customer service, and we got a honeymooner upgrade!
+Rentalcars.com was our true saviour here – we got an amazing deal on the perfect vehicle, despite the totally last-minute booking.
 We highly recommend them!

 As we prepared to depart, checking out of our accommodation, the hotel manager dropped a delightful little knowledge bomb on us: apparently, there are car rental services in Tel Aviv city, rendering our entire little drama-filled expedition to the airport earlier that week completely unnecessary.
 We tried to explain that we had looked online and couldn’t see any places closer than the airport, to which she replied (seeming somewhat, and most understandably, miffed) that we “could have asked her”.
 Bloody Aussie tourists…

 Still, we weren’t going to let it get us down.
 After all, here we were!
 Road tripping our way to a luxurious resort at the Dead Sea.
 This is living!

 I’ll remind you all here at the outset that we are safe and well, and everything turns out just fine.
 But the journey was interesting…

 See, our beloved GPS mapped out a route for us that appeared to run down the length of the West Bank.
 It’s a somewhat controversial area, perhaps you’ve heard of it?